2nd Floor (The Creatures song)

-"2nd Floor" is a song recorded by English band the Creatures (aka singer Siouxsie Sioux and drummer Budgie).
+"2nd Floor" is a song recorded by English band the Creatures (a.k.a. singer Siouxsie Sioux and drummer Budgie).
 It was co-produced by Warne Livesey.

+"2nd Floor" was released in October 1998 as the lead single of Anima Animus (1999), the third Creatures album.

+History

+In 1997, two hundred and fifty promo copies pressed on 12-inch, distributed in a plain sleeve, with no text on the vinyl picture label, were sent to DJs in the UK: the vinyl included two versions of the song.

-It was the lead single of Anima Animus, the third album by the Creatures.
-Prior to this release, the band had already issued a stand-alone single, "Sad Cunt", in a limited edition in May 1998 and the Eraser Cut EP in August.
+Prior to the official release of "2nd Floor" in October 1998, the band had already issued a stand-alone single, "Sad Cunt", in a limited edition in May 1998 and the Eraser Cut EP in August.

-"2nd Floor" was released in two formats.
+"2nd Floor" was released on two formats.
 The 7" vinyl edition included "2nd Floor" and "Turn It On (Bound 'N' Gagged Mix)".
 The CD single included those two tracks as well as "2nd Floor (Girl Eats Boy's Remix)".
 A 12" edition was issued in the U.S. in 1999.

+A "Siouxsie, Budgie And Warne's Club Mix" of the song was later included as an extra-track on the CD-single edition of "Sad Cunt".